 If you feel like venturing out of our StuyTown community, there are many nearby gyms such as New York Health & Racket, Synergy Fitness, New York Sports Clubs, and Equinox.
 The Gramercy area is also home to Beth Israel Hospital.
 Gramercy is also home to the National Arts Club.
 Major subway stops near our complex include the L train, 6 train, R and N train, as well as the M15 and M23 buses.

 If you’re looking for an “off-the-beaten path” museum, look no further than MoSex, the Museum of Sex.
 Though definitely not appropriate for minors, this museum offers a fascinating look at sex throughout history and its evolution in modern culture.
 For a different kind of cultural experience, visit Academy Records, a neighborhood favorite since 1977.
 CDs, vinyl, and more are found en masse in this music-lover’s paradise.

-There are several schools located in this district.
-There are two public high schools: Washington Irving High School and School of the Future.
+StuyTown location near Gramercy Park also makes access to education easy for students of any age.
+The neighborhood features two public high schools: Washington Irving High School and School of the Future.
 Other schools close by are P.S.
 40, Augustus Saint-Gaudens School, Salk School of Science, The Simon Baruch Middle School, American Sign Language and English School, and The Epiphany School.
-Baruch College is also located nearby.
+Baruch College, one of the oldest constituent colleges of the City University of New York system, is also located nearby.

 StuyTown has no-fee apartments near Gramercy Park available now - find your new home in Manhattan today!